 "He who knows that enough is enough, will always have enough." -Lao Tzu

-Posts: 15,386 Likes: 12,027 Location: The Delta Quadrant Interests: Sci-Fi, Disney, Harry Potter, veggie cuisine, critters (especially cats), Il Divo Favorite Color: Pink and Turquoise Favorite Food: Vegetarian (Indian & Thai) Favorite Drink: Water Favorite Animal: Cat Favorite Song: Anything by Disney and Il Divo Favorite Movie: Disney's Aladdin Favorite TV-Show: Castle and The Mentalist Favorite Book: Tales from The Arabian Nights Favorite Season: Summer Favorite Theme: Thanksgiving Blessings
+Posts: 25,158 Likes: 23,683 Location: The Delta Quadrant Interests: Sci-Fi, Disney, Harry Potter, animals, Il Divo Favorite Color: Pink and Turquoise Favorite Food: Vegetarian Favorite Drink: Water Favorite Animal: Cat Favorite Song: Anything by Disney and Il Divo Favorite Movie: Disney's Aladdin Favorite TV-Show: Castle and The Mentalist Favorite Book: Circus of Adventure by Enid Blyton Favorite Season: Summer

 I like how this fairy tale emphasized the mother/daughter bond rather than have a romantic love theme as is usually the norm.